Introduction

 Supported TYPO3 Versions

-The extension supports various TYPO3 versions:
+The extension supports several TYPO3 versions:

 Current Version (3.0.2):